vbmobile/mobile-id-documentation/docs/index.md

     ```
     implementation("com.visionbox.mobileid.sdk:mid-sdk-enrolment:<9.1.x>@aar") { transitive = true }

-    // Optional dependency if you want to use the Document Reader feature
+    // Optional dependencies if you want to use the Document Reader feature
-    implementation("com.amadeus.mdi.mob.sdk:ama-doc-scan-mrz:<1.0.1>")
+    implementation("com.amadeus.mdi.mob.sdk:ama-doc-scan-mrz:<2.0.0>")
+    implementation("com.amadeus.mdi.mob.sdk:ama-doc-rfid-read:<2.0.0>")

     ```
     3. Add these rules to proguard if you have problems running the application with minify enabled: